Category: Company

 • Extended Unpaid Leave: In addition to FMLA, employers may offer additional unpaid leave options.

-• Flexible Work Arrangements: Employers may provide flexible work options, such as remote work, part-time schedules, or gradual return-to-work plans.
+• Flexible Work Arrangements: Employers may provide flexible work options, such as remote work, part time schedules, or gradual return to work plans.

 Challenges Faced by Working Mothers